 Faults, from the microscopic to plate boundary scale, generate the crustal expression of plate tectonics and control earthquake, volcano and tsunami hazards around the globe.
 We apply structural geology, seismology and numerical modeling to understand the dynamics of fault systems, the controls on earthquakes, and the role of fluids and formation of ore deposits associated with fault slip.
-Directors: Yajing Liu, Christie Rowe and Rebecca Harrington.
+Directors: Rebecca Harrington, James Kirkpatrick, Yajing Liu, and Christie Rowe.

 High-temperature and High-pressure Experimental Geochemistry